mihai8804858/google-mlkit-swiftpm/README.md

-# Google MLKit SwiftPM Wrapper
+# Google MLKit/MLKitTranslate SwiftPM Wrapper

-This is experimental project for building MLKit in Swift Package Manager.
+This is experimental project for building MLKit/MLKitTranslate in Swift Package Manager.

 ## Requirements